duuusen/duych/content/blog/inglorious-basterds/index.md

 ---
 title: Inglorious Basterds
 date: "2016-11"
-description: For the love of chairs
+description: For the Love of Chairs
 ---
 <div class="full">